The most important metrics to monitor in your online store (and how to improve them) – Part II

 - engage them on social media – don’t forget to let them know about your presence on Facebook, Twitter, Pinterest, and Instagram

 To keep your customer database under control it’s also a good idea to find a good CRM tool.
-We can recommend Salesforce and Insightly for small online stores.
+We can recommend Teamwave, Salesforce and Insightly for small online stores.
 Other apps that easily integrate with emailing protocols include MailChimp or GetResponse.

 Sometimes CRM, emailing, and loyalty tools don’t give the whole picture for a proper understanding of correlations between specific numbers.
 To make your offer more accurate you might need to add some detailed analytics to know what campaigns drive the most visitors, which of them make them purchase, and what the busiest shopping days and hours tend to be.
 Consider using a reporting app that provides detailed stats about your online stores.